iliasnaamane/Litecoin-test/README.md

 ```

 ### Push Docker Image into the registry / Artifactory
-After security checks, the pipeline will push the docker image into the registry.
+After security checks using Anchore, the pipeline will be allowed to push the docker image into the registry.

 ```
 push: